 The most common beginner blogging mistake make is not trying to connect with fellow bloggers and influencers.

 Your network is your net worth.

-Observe any successful professional blogger like Pat Flynn, Neil Patel, Darren Rowse and you will notice that they all have spent a lot of time in building loyal community around their blogs.
+Observe any successful professional bloggers like Pat Flynn, Neil Patel, and Darren Rowse and you will notice that they all have spent a lot of time building loyal communities around their blogs.